Anne of Green Gables (1979 TV series): Production

-Miyazaki, who was also unfamiliar with the novel and unimpressed by it, contributed to the adaptation in its early episodes but remained detached from the story’s tone and themes.
-Takahata aimed to stay true to the novel’s realistic and everyday-life tone, focusing on sober direction and delicate animation.
-Miyazaki, on the other hand, favored a highly expressive and dynamic animation style, as seen in Future Boy Conan, which led to clashes between his layouts and Takahata’s storyboards.
-Moreover, Anne’s character—unidealized in appearance, impulsive in personality, and lacking a male point of view—contrasted sharply with the idealized, “protective” image of girls that Miyazaki was beginning to shape in his works.
-Anne thus stood in opposition not only to characters like Fiorina and Heidi, but also to Miyazaki’s own emerging vision of female protagonists.
+Miyazaki, who was also unfamiliar with the novel and unimpressed by it, contributed to the adaptation in its early episodes but remained detached from the story's tone and themes.
+Takahata aimed to stay true to the novel's realistic and everyday-life tone, focusing on sober direction and delicate animation.
+Miyazaki, on the other hand, favored a highly expressive and dynamic animation style, as seen in Future Boy Conan, which led to clashes between his layouts and Takahata's storyboards.
+Moreover, Anne's character—unidealized in appearance, impulsive in personality, and lacking a male point of view—contrasted sharply with the idealized, "protective" image of girls that Miyazaki was beginning to shape in his works.
+Anne thus stood in opposition not only to characters like Fiorina and Heidi, but also to Miyazaki's own emerging vision of female protagonists.
 After Miyazaki's departure, the production rapidly declined, with the following episodes marked by more static animation and the use of still frames, and the reduction of the series from 52 to 50 episodes due to delays.

 Yoshifumi Kondō was selected for character design and animation director over Yoichi Kotabe, who had stopped work with Takahata after 3000 Leagues in Search of Mother of the previous work.
 Kondo went on to work with Takahata on the films Grave of the Fireflies and Only Yesterday.
 After the Canada trip, Kondō and Takahata began designing Anne.
-Kondō initial shōjo-style drawings, based on the first 1952 translation of the novel, were rejected by Takahata, who preferred a more realistic look based on the 1973 translation and inspired by Mia Farrow performance in Peytone Place.
-Anne’s design was gradually refined to appear less stylized and to show her beauty developing naturally over time.
+Kondō initial shōjo-style drawings, based on the first 1952 translation of the novel, were rejected by Takahata, who preferred a more realistic look based on the 1973 translation and inspired by Mia Farrow performance in Peyton Place.
+Anne's design was gradually refined to appear less stylized and to show her beauty developing naturally over time.

 The voice of Anne was provided by Eiko Yamada, who would become a staple of World Masterpiece Theater anime, going on to play Lavinia in Princess Sara and Jo March in Tales of Little Women (the latter of which also featured character designs by Kondo).
-In her very first anime role, Yamada was personally chosen by Takahata to voice Anne, finding that her high-pitched, inexperienced delivery perfectly matched Anne’s expressive and impulsive personality, despite other staff members—such as Miyazaki—preferring a cuter voice.
+In her very first anime role, Yamada was personally chosen by Takahata to voice Anne, finding that her high-pitched, inexperienced delivery perfectly matched Anne's expressive and impulsive personality, despite other staff members—such as Miyazaki—preferring a cuter voice.
 Other notable cast members included Gara Takashima as Diana, in her first major role, and veteran Ryūji Saikachi as Matthew.
 Fumie Kitahara, voicing Marilla, had prior dubbing experience but no anime background.
 Unlike the tense atmosphere among animators, the recording sessions were positive, thanks to the support of recording director Yasuo Urakami and Saikachi, who helped guide Yamada's performance.